-The big news: Congress leaders pay last respects to Sheila Dikshit, and nine other top stories
+The big news: Sheila Dikshit cremated with full state honours in Delhi, and nine other top stories

 Other headlines: Mamata Banerjee claimed BJP was trying to foil Martyr’s Day rally, and former Delhi BJP chief Mange Ram Garg died at the age of 83.